brian-m-ops/codewars/README.md

 # codewars
-Collection of solved codewars problems
+Collection of solved codewars problems using Python